California Personal Injury Lawyers Dedicated to Helping Car Crash Victims

 If you successfully establish liability, you may be entitled to recover compensation for your medical expenses, lost income, lost earning capacity, mental anguish, pain and suffering, out-of-pocket expenses, property damage, and loss of consortium.
 The damages are awarded to put you back into the position where you would have been had the other driver not tailgated you.
 The exact amount varies depending on the nature and extent of your injuries, as well as how much they affect you specifically.
 When the tailgating was a result of drunk driving, which it sometimes is, you may be able to recover punitive damages as well.
 Punitive damages are not normally available in car accident cases, but there is an exception for drunk driving.

 Tailgating accidents are often caused by aggressive driving or road rage.
-If you were injured in a tailgating accident in the Sacramento area, call us.
-Our attorneys provide knowledgeable legal counsel from our Folsom office, and we work hard to achieve substantial damages for accident victims.
+If you were injured in a tailgating accident in the California area, call us.
+Our California personal injury lawyers provide knowledgeable legal counsel from our Folsom office, and we work hard to achieve substantial damages for accident victims.
 To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896.